cjcarlson/cjcarlson/README.md

 <img align="right" src="presence.jpg" width="500">

 👨‍🎤 Hi!
 I'm Colin.
-You can read more about me [here](https://www.carlsonlab.bio).

-🎓 I'm currently an Assistant Research Professor at Georgetown University, in the [Center for Global Health Science and Security](https://ghss.georgetown.edu/).
+🎓 I'm currently an Assistant Research Professor at Georgetown University.
+Check out what our lab works on [here](https://www.carlsonlab.bio).

 🦠 I'm also director of the [Verena Institute](https://www.viralemergence.org), a team of researchers using artificial intelligence to predict the where, when, and how of viral emergence.